whoiscc/riog-project/Document/GameInterface.markdown

 Because the interval between two on-frame calling could be longer than expect (because of slow client or pausing), the trigger event series could be surprising, e.g. mouse-entering and mouse-leaving are both triggered.
 However, some causal logic could be assumed to hold, e.g. two mouse-entering will not trigger in a row without a mouse-leaving in between.

+**Other misc interface.** In both context, there is a `system` key available to provide some read-only low-level global information.
+Only access to them when necessary, and use the other interface instead whenever possible.

+* `context.system.numberFrame` the number of frames that have been drawn to screen, which should be equal to the sum of past calling of `Redraw` and `OnFrame`.
+* `context.system.numberMillisecond` the number of millisecond that the game have been running.
+Notice that this is a floating number, and the underlying JavaScript runtime may provide sub-millisecond precision.
+* `context.system.engineNumberFrame/engineNumberMillisecond` similar to above, but being reset every time the engine is replaced, which almost means on `Redraw` call.
+* `context.system.timeStamp` current time with at least millisecond precision.
+Use it with care for pausing.
+* `context.system.width/height` the real size of canvas in pixels.
+Promised not change before next `Redraw` call.
+* `context.system.aspectRatio` how many times is the size of width to height.
+For example, draw a rect whose height is `x` and width is `x * aspectRatio` will appear as a square in screen.